Insights

 Nordea On Your Mind

-Don’t fancy reading big research reports?
-Curious about how large corporates spend their money?
-Do their spending choices affect their shareholder returns?
-Hear Johan Trocmé, Viktor Sonebäck and Jonas Ankjaer talk you through the findings from their latest Nordea On Your Mind, ‘How to spend it’.
+Nordic corporates have bet big and succeeded in sustainability – Can they keep it up?
+Hear Johan Trocmé, Viktor Sonebäck and Jonas Ankjaer talk you through the findings from their latest Nordea On Your Mind, ‘Nordic sustainability champions'.

 Read more